 FEARCE incorporates a fatigue module that includes a large array of linear and non-linear durability algorithms.
 Linear algorithms include the Goodman and Gerber methods.
-Multiaxial algorithms include Dang Van, McDiarmid and Multiaxial Goodman methods.
-For non-linear analyses, the SWT, Brown-Miller and Fatemi and Socie methods can be employed.
+Multiaxial algorithms include the Dang Van, McDiarmid and Goodman methods.
+For non-linear analyses, the SWT, Brown-Miller, and Fatemi and Socie methods can be employed.

-In addition to the variety of fatigue algorithms, FEARCE also provides alternative approaches to calculating a stress tensor from principal stresses, including: the Von Mises (signed and unsigned); the maximum principal stress approach; the P1 principal stress approach; and the ASME approach.
+In addition to the variety of fatigue algorithms, FEARCE also provides alternative approaches to calculating a stress tensor from principal stresses.
+These include the Von Mises approach (signed and unsigned), the maximum principal stress approach, the P1 principal stress approach and the ASME approach.

-- Reliability calculations needed for prediction of number of failures
+• Reliability calculations needed for predicting the number of failures